nishantsinha5/R-Tutorials/README.md

-# R Tutorials
+﻿# R Tutorials

-A collection of tutorials dealing with the use of R packages as ggplot2, dplyR, tidyR, magrittR and shiny.
-To use online, in workshops and exercises.
+A collection of tutorials dealing with the use of R packages as ggplot2, Rmarkdown, dplyR, tidyR, magrittR, shiny and NLMpy via PythonInR.
+For presentation and exercises at workshops as well as to use online as tutorial and cheatsheet .

 Authors:

-Cédric Scherer (scherer@izw-berlin.de)
+* Cédric Scherer (scherer@izw-berlin.de)

-Marco Sciaini (msciain@gwdg.de)
+* Marco Sciaini (msciain@gwdg.de)

 ## ggplot2 Tutorial: